 - Researchers must have the necessary skills to analyze the data, Getting trained to demonstrate a high standard of research practice.
 Ideally, researchers must possess more than a basic understanding of the rationale of selecting one statistical method over the other to obtain better data insights.

-- Usually, research and data analytics methods differ by scientific discipline; therefore, obtaining statistical advice at the beginning of analysis helps in designing a survey questionnaire, selecting data collection methods, selecting samples.
+- Usually, research and data analytics methods differ by scientific discipline; therefore, getting statistical advice at the beginning of analysis helps design a survey questionnaire, select data collection methods, and choose samples.

 - The primary aim of data research and analysis is to derive ultimate insights that are unbiased.
-Any mistake in or keeping a biased mind to collect data, selecting analysis method, or in choosing audience sample il to result in drawing a biased inference.
+Any mistake in or keeping a biased mind to collect data, selecting an analysis method, or choosing audience sample il to draw a biased inference.

 - The motive behind data analysis in research is to present accurate and reliable data.
 As far as possible, avoid statistical errors, and find a way to deal with everyday challenges like outliers, missing data, data altering, data mining, or developing graphical representation.

-QuestionPro is an online survey platform that empowers organizations not only in data analysis and research but also by providing them a medium to collect data by creating appealing surveys
+QuestionPro is an online survey platform that empowers organizations in data analysis and research and provides them a medium to collect data by creating appealing surveys.